Josh Wheeler (wheelchair rugby)

 Josh Wheeler (born April 14, 1980) is an American wheelchair rugby player and member of the United States national wheelchair rugby team.

 Career

-Butler represented the United States at the 2019 Parapan American Games and won a gold medal in wheelchair rugby.
+Wheeler made the United States Wheelchair Rugby team in 2010 and represented the United States at many tournaments from 2010 through 2024.

-On April 30, 2024, he was selected to represent the United States at the 2024 Summer Paralympics.
+He was selected to represent the United States at the 2016 Rio de Janeiro Summer Paralympics, 2020 Tokyo Summer Paralympics and 2024 Summer Paralympics.

 Personal life

 In 2006, Wheeler was hit by a car while riding his motorcycle and broke his neck, but miraculously survived.